2026-06-05

 Takeaway

 Percentile values shown in charts above are computed from raw histograms in the corresponding JSON entries: log₂-subbucket-16 binning, bucket-midpoint percentile convention.
-Top-bucket counts and TSC drift across all 5 runs were zero.
+Zero top-bucket counts; TSC drift ≤0.0001% across all 5 runs.
 See Methodology for the rdtscp calibration path.

 Methodology →